-The UPC will have exclusive jurisdiction over UPs and EPs granted by the EPO, including those already granted.
+The UPC will have exclusive jurisdiction over UPs and, (after the end of the transition period discussed below), EPs granted by the EPO, including those already granted.
 The Court's rulings will be enforceable across all of the participating Member States.
 Its powers will extend to revoking UPs and EPs across all of those states.

 However, during an initial transitional period of at least seven years, EPs will be subject to a dual jurisdiction of the UPC and the national courts of the designated Member States.
-There is also the possibility to opt EPs out of the UPC's jurisdiction during this period (such opt-out being effective for the life of the patent).
-Irrespective of the opt-out, the UPC will have no jurisdiction over national patents, patents in non-EU Member States (e.g. the UK, Switzerland and Turkey) and EPs validated in non-participating EU states (Spain, Poland and Croatia).
+There is also the possibility to opt EPs out of the UPC's jurisdiction during this period (such opt out being effective for the life of the patent).
+Irrespective of the opt out, the UPC will have no jurisdiction over national patents, patents in non-EU Member States (e.g. the UK, Switzerland and Turkey) and EPs validated in non-participating EU states (Spain, Poland and Croatia).